WILLIAM WURSTER, FAIA (1895-1973)

 1935 - The Richard Shaw Weekend House, Richmond Shore, Richmond CA. Built.
 Photos in several architecture magazines.
 Landscape design by H. Leland Vaughn.

-1935 - The Edgar D. and Frances Turner House, 26 Brookside Avenue, Berkeley CA. Original house built 1925 with effective year built 1938.
-Possible remodel.
-The Turner's were living there until Edgar's death in 1949.
-Sold to Plank Trust in the 1990's.
+1935 - The Edgar D. and Frances Turner Remodel, 26 Brookside Avenue, Berkeley CA. Original house built 1925.
+The Turners were living there until Edgar's death in 1949.
+Sold to Plank Trust in the 1990s.

-1936 - The Allen Chickering Jr. Renovations, 2537 Vallejo Street, San Francisco CA. Original house built 1900; architect unknown.
-Sold to the Neltner family in the 1910's.
-Sold to Maurice Harrison in the 1920's.
-Sold in 1935 to the Chickering family.
-Sold in the 1940's to the Ambrose family.
+1936 - The Allen Chickering, Jr. Renovations, 2537 Vallejo Street, San Francisco CA. Original house built 1900; architect unknown.
+Sold in the 1940s to the Ambrose family.
 Sold to Joe T. Ricketts.
 Sold in 2012 to Tommy and Marion Moreno.

 1936 - The Don Goodwin House, Stockton CA.

-1936 - The Everett Griffin House, 2626 Green Street, San Francisco CA. Must have been alterations as house was built in 1919.
-Wife was daughter of the Gregory's, who Wurster also designed houses for.
-Wurster designed several houses/alterations for Griffin in another home in San Francisco, as well as 2 houses at Stinson Beach.
+1936 - The Everett Griffin Renovations, 2626 Green Street, San Francisco CA. Original house built in 1919.
+Wife was daughter of the Gregorys, for whom Wurster also designed houses.
+Wurster designed several houses/alterations for Griffin in another home in San Francisco, as well as two houses at Stinson Beach.
 Sold to Mario and Barbara Mormorunni.
 Sold in 1995 to Phillip and Rebecca Otto.
 Sold in 2009 to Mark Zoltan Chiba.

 1936 - The Bartlett Heard House, 10 Roble Road, Berkeley CA. Alterations in 1940, addition in 1957.
 Sold in 2002 to Ward and Katrina Mottel.

-1936 - The Mrs. F. W. Bradley House, 2716 Pacific Avenue, San Francisco CA. I believe this was an addition or remodel as the Bradley's lived at this address starting in 1917.
-In Wurster's collection it gives the names "John and Elizabeth Davis" in parenthesis.
+1936 - The Mrs. F. W. Bradley Remodel, 2716 Pacific Avenue, San Francisco CA. Wurster's collection lists this project with "John and Elizabeth Davis" in parenthesis.
 They lived at 2714 Pacific Avenue in 1940, after Mrs. Bradley moves to another address.
-In 1943 Mrs. Bradley remarries to a Dr. Frank Girard.
-In 1948 the Davis family and the Girard's are both listed, with the Davis' at 2714 and the Girard's at 2716.
-I believe that this was the year the house changed ownership and the Davis information was still listed.
-I also think that after Mary Bradley Girard moved back into the house, the address may have been renumbered to read only 2714 because looking at old aerials in 1968, there is a grassy strip at 2716.
-My theory is that the addresses are the same house and have been updated to 2714.
-This also had to have been an addition or a remodel of some sort as 2714 was built in 1914.
-I've included the property shark parcel map for what is now 2716 (vacant land owned by 2728 Pacfic Ave LLC ) and a photo of 2714 (built in 1914.
+In 1943 Mrs. Bradley remarries Frank Girard.
+In 1948 the Davis family and the Girards are both listed, with the Davises at 2714 and the Girards at 2716.
 Sold in 2014 to Paul Deneve.
-This article may help explain it: 2724 Pacific in Pacific Heights Sells for $23.889M, Is Biggest Sale of the Year
+This article may help explain it: 2724 Pacific in Pacific Heights Sells for $23.889M, Biggest Sale of the Year

-1936 - The Edwin Berry/Oliver Lombardi House, 2 Hollins Drive, Pasatiempo Country Club, Santa Cruz CA. Designed in 1931 but not completed until 1936, the house was built by Berry for his nephew, Oliver Lombardi.
-Sold in the late 1940's to Louis Wollenberger.
-Sold in late 50's to Horace Street.
+1936 - The Edwin Berry and Oliver Lombardi House, 2 Hollins Drive, Pasatiempo Country Club, Santa Cruz CA. Commissioned 1931.
+Built by Berry for his nephew, Oliver Lombardi.
+Featured in House Beautiful, February 1937.
+Sold in the late 1940s to Louis Wollenberger.
+Sold in late 1950s to Horace Street.
 Sold in 1982 to Bruce and Joanne Hageman.
-Sold in 1994 the Grossman's, but was deeded to Martha Benedict as early as 1995.
-Sold to David Klump in 2014.
-Sold to Kully Mandon in 2016.
+Sold in 1994 to the Grossmans, but was deeded to Martha Benedict as early as 1995.
+Sold in 2014 to David Klump.
+Sold in 2016 to Kully Mandon.

 1936 - The Frank McIntosh House, Los Altos CA.

-1936 - The George Pope Sr., House, Hillsborough CA. Drawings but no photos, likely unbuilt.
+1936 - The George Pope Sr., House, Hillsborough CA. Likely unbuilt.

 1936 - The Mrs. Martin Post House, likely unbuilt.

-1936 - The Reginald G. Smith House, Laurel Grove Avenue, Ross CA. Addition.
-Address not found.
+1936 - The Reginald G. Smith Addition, Laurel Grove Avenue, Ross CA.

 1936 - The Joseph Henry House, Pebble Beach CA. Also in 1950.
 Nothing found, not sure if the 1950 is another house.
 There are photos in the collection so assume built.